 The results of the combined site comparisons are presented in Table 4.
 A summary of the statistically significant differences between lucerne J101, J163 and J101 x J163 and the control line is presented in Table 5.
+Combined site analyses data from the 2001 and 2003 field seasons have also been published (McCann et al., 2006).

 Results from the analyses conducted on forage samples derived from lucerne plants containing J101 indicated that there were three statistically significant differences observed between the test and non transgenic control: cystine, glutamic acid and tyrosine.

 Results from the analyses conducted on forage samples derived from lucerne plants containing J163 indicated that there were seven statistically significant differences observed between the test and non transgenic control: cystine, histidine, lysine, tyrosine, acid detergent fibre, lignin and neutral detergent fibre.
 Results from the analyses conducted on samples derived from the J101 x J163 population indicated that there were eleven statistically significant differences observed between the test and non transgenic control: cystine, isoleucine, phenylalanine, praline, tyrosine, neutral detergent fibre, calcium, iron, ash, carbohydrates and moisture.